LecturaLabsAI/.github/README.md

-# .github
+# Lectūra Labs
 Lectūra Labs is a young AI+Edu focused research startup reimagining how we learn with AI.
-Curiosity Has a Voice.
-Let It Teach You.
+We draw inspiration from Richard Feynman’s core belief - that anyone, with curiosity, clear thinking, and persistence, can master even the most complex ideas.
+As he once famously said, "That which I cannot create, I do not understand" He taught that true understanding stems from being able to recreate or explain things so simply you could teach them yourself.
+At Lectūra, we’re building AI educational tools that are rooted in that same philosophy - tools that empower anyone, anywhere, to teach themselves anything.